 The Greeks and Romans used the oil as an ointment and health elixir, and it finally became known as ‘the secret of beauty in Ayurvedic medicine.
 Quickly the oil became known during this time.
 In fact, castor seeds have been discovered in ancient burials dating back to 4000 BC, illustrating how common the oil was during this era.

 Castor oil is anti-inflammatory, analgesic, and anti-pruritic, which means it helps alleviate swelling, discomfort, and irritation.
-It is also high in naturally occurring vitamins and bio-active substances, which offer a variety of health advantages.
+It is also high in naturally occurring vitamins and bioactive substances, which offer a variety of health advantages.
 The traditional ritual of utilizing Castor Oil as a holistic, therapeutic treatment deserves a place in any modern medical cabinet, from calming pain to healing wounds.

 Harvesting Castor Oil